awsdocs/aws-deeplens-user-guide/doc_source/deeplens-viewing-project-output-json.md

 # View Your AWS DeepLens Project Output in the AWS IoT Console<a name="deeplens-viewing-project-output-json"></a>

 After a successful project deployment, your deployed AWS DeepLens project starts to run on your registered AWS DeepLens device\.
-If the Lambda function of your project uses the AWS Greengrass SDK \(`greengrasssdk`\) to publish text\-based messages to AWS IoT, including JSON\-formatted inference results as is done in all of the AWS DeepLens sample projects, you can view such project output using the [AWS IoT Core console](https://docs.aws.amazon.com/iot/latest/developerguide/iot-console-signin.html)\.
+If the Lambda function of your project uses the AWS IoT Greengrass SDK \(`greengrasssdk`\) to publish text\-based messages to AWS IoT, including JSON\-formatted inference results as is done in all of the AWS DeepLens sample projects, you can view such project output using the [AWS IoT Core console](https://docs.aws.amazon.com/iot/latest/developerguide/iot-console-signin.html)\.

 If the inference Lambda function uses the [OpenCV Library](https://opencv.org/) \(`cv2`\) module to output inference results as video feeds, you can view the video output using a web browser or connecting to the device directly a monitor, mouse and keyboard\.
 However, viewing text\-based project output is more economical to verify that your deployed project runs as expected\. <a name="deepelens-view-project-json-output-procedure"></a>